Efficient description of experimental effects in amplitude analyses: Extrapolation of background density from sidebands

 The fit in the sideband regions to the simulated combinatorial background of the $\Ds\to\Kp\pim\pip$ decay using the ANN is shown in Fig.~\ref{fig:bkg_train_3d}.
-For the neurons in the first layer that take the $m_D$ dimension as input, the regularisation parameter $\lambda_2$ is set equal to $10$, while for the other neurons this is equal to $1$, as in Section~\ref{sec:annde}.
-In Fig.~\ref{fig:bkg_fit_3d}, the predicted combinatorial background density in the signal region using ANN approach is shown, where the ANN is trained for $10\,000$ epochs.
-As in the case of the Gaussian process technique, we can observe a certain bias due to smearing of the narrow structure in the $m'$ distribution.
-Possibly, fine tuning of the regularisation parameters could improve the agreement in this region.
-However, in the following Section, we propose a more general solution to control the features of density models that aims to solve this problem.
+For the neurons in the first layer that take the $m_D$ dimension as input, the regularisation parameter $\lambda_2$ is set equal to $10$, while for the other neurons this is equal to $1$.
+In Fig.~\ref{fig:bkg_fit_3d}, the predicted combinatorial background density in the signal region using ANN approach is shown, where the ANN is trained using Adam optimised for $50\,000$ epochs with the learning rate of 0.0002.
+The $\chi^2$ value for $50\times 50$ bins equals $2457.9$.